AbhilashGunukula/portfolio/README.md

 ## Overview

 This repository contains the source code for my personal portfolio website.
-The website is designed to showcase my skills, qualifications, services, and selected works.
+The website is designed to showcase my skills, qualifications, expertise, and project works.

 ## Table of Contents